karlasgeir/stalemate/README.md

                 },
             ),
             // When the loader has an error
-            // The loader will show data instead of
+            // The loader will show data instead of error
             // depending on the showLocalDataOnError parameter
             error: (error) => Center(
                 child: Text(error.toString()),